British occupation of the Faroe Islands: Background

-Following the experience of the First World War, some German naval strategists, in particular Vice-Admiral Wolfgang Wegener, felt a defensive naval strategy was wrong and the best use of German naval strength would be to go on the offensive in naval warfare against Great Britain.
+Following the experience of the First World War, some German naval strategists, in particular Vice-Admiral Wolfgang Wegener, felt a defensive naval strategy was wrong and the best use of German naval strength would be to go on the offensive in naval warfare against the United Kingdom.
 Wegener and his disciples argued, Germany could have unrestricted access to the open seas only following conquest of Norway, Shetland, the Faroe Islands and Iceland, so to circumvent Britain's naval stranglehold, Scandinavian neutrality was an irrelevance.
-By 1925, Wegener had developed his ideas, which were and published in a book, Die Seestrategie des Weltkrieges, in 1929.
+By 1925, Wegener had developed his ideas, which were published in a book, Die Seestrategie des Weltkrieges, in 1929.
 Wegener's ideas came to permeate German naval planning, even though it was not directed explicitly towards Britain until the spring of 1938.

 Apparently the British Admiralty was unaware of such German interest in Scandinavia until April 1939 when the "Chief Diplomatic Adviser to His Majesty's Government", Robert Vansittart drew the First Sea Lord, Admiral Backhouse's attention to Wegener's book.